Hugh Gerard Pearson1

 M, #14995, b.
 26 September 1864, d.
 20 January 1944

-Last Edited=7 Aug 2012
+Last Edited=7 Oct 2015

-Consanguinity Index=0.0%
+Consanguinity Index=0.91%

-Admiral Mark Edward Frederick Kerr was born on 26 September 1864.1 He was the son of Admiral Lord Frederic Herbert Kerr and Emily Sophia Maitland.1 He married Rose Margaret Gough, daughter of Major Wilfred A. Gough, on 10 July 1906.1 He died on 20 January 1944 at age 79.1
+Admiral Mark Edward Frederick Kerr was born on 26 September 1864.1 He was the son of Admiral Lord Frederic Herbert Kerr and Emily Sophia Maitland.1 He married Rose Margaret Gough, daughter of Major Wilfred Arbuthnot Gough, on 10 July 1906.1 He died on 20 January 1944 at age 79.1

-He was also known as Admiral Mark Edward Frederic Kerr.2 He fought in the Egyptian Campaign in 1882.1 He fought in the Egyptian Campaign in 1891.1 He was invested as a Member, Royal Victorian Order (M.V.O.) in 1903.1 He wrote the book Royal Humane Society's Medal, for saving life at sea.1 He held the office of Naval Aide-de-Camp to HM George V between 1912 and 1913.1 He was invested as a Companion, Order of the Bath (C.B.) in 1913.1 He was Commander-in-Chief of the Hellenic Navy.1 He was decorated with the award of the Knight Commander, Order of Stefan and St. Stanislaw of Russia.1 He fought in the First World War, where he was wounded and gassed.1 He was commanding officer of the British Squadron, Adriatic between 1916 and 1917.1 He was decorated with the award of the Grand Cross, Order of King George I of Greece.1 He was decorated with the award of the Grand Officer, Order of St. Maurice and St. Lazarus of Italy.1 He gained the rank of Temporary Major-General in 1918 in the service of the Royal Air Force.1 He was Area Commander of the Royal Air Force in 1918.1
+He was appointed Member, Royal Victorian Order (M.V.O.)2 He was also known as Admiral Mark Edward Frederic Kerr.2 He fought in the Egyptian Campaign in 1882.1 He fought in the Egyptian Campaign in 1891.1 He was appointed Member, Royal Victorian Order (M.V.O.) in 1903.1 He wrote the book Royal Humane Society's Medal, for saving life at sea.1 He held the office of Naval Aide-de-Camp to HM George V between 1912 and 1913.1 He was appointed Companion, Order of the Bath (C.B.) in 1913.1 He was Commander-in-Chief of the Hellenic Navy.1 He was awarded the Knight Commander, Order of Stefan and St. Stanislaw of Russia.1 He fought in the First World War, where he was wounded and gassed.1 He was commanding officer of the British Squadron, Adriatic between 1916 and 1917.1 He was awarded the Grand Officer, Order of St. Maurice and St. Lazarus of Italy.1 He was awarded the Grand Cross, Order of King George I of Greece.1 He gained the rank of Temporary Major-General in 1918 in the Royal Air Force.1 He was Area Commander of the Royal Air Force in 1918.1

 Children of Admiral Mark Edward Frederick Kerr and Rose Margaret Gough